-There are a huge number of wonderful wines being made in Spain, Italy, Hungary and the south of France.
+There are a huge number of wonderful wines being made in Spain, Italy and the south of France.
 They are less exposed and less well known.
 Western Australia and Tasmania are very exciting, too.

 Which Society wines do you drink on a regular basis?